DilsherB/react-recipe/README.md

 ## 🙏 <a name="Acknowledgments">Acknowledgments</a>

 I would like to thank Microverse.
+Microverse is a very good platform who holds our finger and teach us how to walk in the world of development and then how to fly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>